espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/SDIO_setup.md

 ## 1. Setup
 ### 1.1 Hardware Setup
 In this setup, ESP board acts as a SDIO peripheral and provides Wi-Fi capabilities to host.
-Please connect ESP peripheral to Raspberry-Pi with jumper cables as mentioned below.
-It may be good to use small length cables to ensure signal integrity.
-Power ESP32 and Raspberry Pi separately with a power supply that provide sufficient power.
-ESP32 can be powered through PC using micro-USB cable.
+Please connect ESP board to Raspberry-Pi with jumper cables as mentioned below.
+Raspberry Pi should be powered with correct incoming power rating.
+ESP can be powered through PC using micro-USB/USB-C cable.

 | Raspberry-Pi Pin | ESP32 Pin | ESP32-C6 Pin | Function |
 |:-------:|:---------:|:--------:|:--------:|